7 Signs of a Narcissistic Relationship Pattern

 Final thoughts on a narcissistic relationship pattern

 The narcissistic relationship pattern is a heavy burden to bear.
 It can leave scars that take time to heal and potentially affect future relationships.
-Recognizing the signs is the first step in overcoming this toxic dynamic and finding joy in your life.
+Recognizing the signs is the first step in overcoming this toxic dynamic and moving forward with your life.
 Ultimately, love shouldn’t oppress or diminish—it should uplift and nurture.

 While every relationship has its challenges, a healthy relationship shouldn’t consistently leave you feeling drained, confused, or unworthy.
 At the end of the day, you should feel like your partner has your best interests at heart, not that you are a pawn in someone else’s game.